Kennarttechl/flask_quickstart_generator/README.md

 **=======Create Project Folder:=======**

-## Bash
+## Bash or Terminal

 **flask-manage create-app my_demo_app**

-This command creates a new directory for your Flask application.
+(This command creates a new directory for your Flask application)

 **=======Create Virtual Environment:=======**

-## Bash
+## Bash or Terminal

 **flask-manage -v**